 The following recommendations are presented as a guide in the compilation of construction specifications.
 The recommendations are not comprehensive contract documents and should not be utilized as such.

+It is recommended that all vegetation, any remnants associated with the demolition of all structures (inclusive of foundations, slabs, pool shell, and abandoned utilities), and all deleterious matter be removed at the commencement of site grading activities.
 Although underground facilities such as septic tanks, cesspools, basements, and dry wells were not encountered, such features may be encountered during construction.
 These features should be demolished or abandoned in accordance with the recommendations of the geotechnical engineer.
 Such measures may include backfill with 2-sack ABC/cement slurry.